EnzoBnl/enzobnl/bd.md

 df.queryExecution.toRdd
 .map((row: InternalRow) => InternalRow.fromSeq(Seq(row.getLong(0)+10, row.getLong(0)-10)))
 ```
-- *Seems to be faster than dataframe for simple map ???*

 #### OOP design
 `Dataset` can be viewed as a **functional builder** for a `LogicalPlan`, implemented as a **fluent API** friendly to SQL users.